 These non-fishing programs were presented at fishing events, outdoor shows, fairs, and schools as well as non-school educational programs where various aspects of fishing and environmental appreciation were taught.
-Again this year members of the Urban Fishing Program staff were presenters during the Kids Day Safety activities at the Du Quoin State Fair.
+This year members of the Urban Fishing Program staff were presenters during Special Olympics Day activities at the Du Quoin State Fair.
+Totals for these events are shown in Table 9.